Server data from the Official MCP Registry

 -d '{"function":"approve","args":["0x1111111254EEB25477B68fb85Ed929f73A960582","1000000000000000000"],"from":"0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045"}'

-npm run mcp starts a stdio MCP server exposing the same seven verbs as tools.
-The
+npm run mcp starts a stdio MCP server exposing the seven core verbs plus

 no duplicated resolution or secrets.
 Tool descriptions bake in the non-custodial

-hand-off model (prepare_tx never signs) and lead with provenance warnings when an
+hand-off model (prepare_tx never signs), lead with provenance warnings for

 Wire it into an MCP client (Claude Desktop / Claude Code mcp config):